ranon-rat/ranon-rat/README.md

 <h1> My friends</h1>

 - <a href="https://github.com/ELPanaJose"> ElPanaJose</a> is a junior developer in javascript,typescript, python and golang.
-He did chatPai..
+He did <a href="https://chat-pai.herokuapp.com/"> chatPai </a>

 - <h2> projects that i made with ElPanaJose</h1>